-The graduate program in nursing is designed for working nurses who are interested in the masters degree to further careers in nursing education, nursing management/administration, nursing population health, or dual MSN/MBA.
-The program offers a traditional two-year (five semesters) program or parttime option (ten semesters) for either option after the baccalaureate in nursing degree is completed.
+designed for working nurses who are interested in the master's degree to further careers in nursing education, nursing management/administration, or nursing population health.
+The program offers a traditional two-year (five semesters) program or part-time option (ten semesters) for either option after the baccalaureate in nursing degree is completed.
 An online learning option is available for all courses.
 The program offers specific curricula that prepare graduates to function on an advanced level in the nursing profession.
-All students take core courses for higher-level practice, such as research, as well as specific coursework for the area of emphasis.
-All students will complete a scholarly project or thesis.
+All students take core courses for higher-level practice, such as evidence-based practice, as well as specific coursework for the area of emphasis.
+All students will complete a scholarly project.
 This degree will prepare the graduates to function in a variety of settings.
 Graduates of the nursing education option will be prepared to teach at a community college or university; hospital staff development department; community health staff development department; or teach patients in any type of patient care area.
-Graduates of the nursing management/administration option will be prepared to work as a patient care manager in any setting.
-Graduates of the nursing population health option will be prepared to be well-versed in population based education, disease management, palliative care, prevention, and leadership principles.
-Graduates of the dual MSN/MBA will be prepared to work in as a patient care manager in any setting with the addition of financial skills.
-All the options will prepare the graduate to pursue the terminal degree.
+Graduates of the nursing management/administration option will be prepared to work as a patient care manager/administration role in any setting.
+Graduates of the nursing population health option will be prepared to be well-versed in populationbased education, disease management, palliative care, prevention, and leadership principles.
+All options will prepare the graduate to pursue a terminal degree.